q3769/conseq4j/README.md

 The conseq4j implementation is thread-safe in that there is no task data corruption due to concurrent modification.
 In the context of concurrency and sequencing, though, the thread-safety concern goes above and beyond, into that of meaningful execution order among multiple related tasks.
 Note that, by definition, there is no such thing as order or sequence among tasks submitted concurrently by different threads.
-Such multi-thread-submitted tasks will execute in whatever order scheduled by the JVM, regardless of sequence keys.
+Such tasks are not submitted sequentially in the first place, and will execute in whatever order scheduled by the JVM, regardless of sequence keys.

 - Concurrency and Sequencing